mostlyfutures/dni23d2/README.md

-# Dark Pool DEX Frontend
+# xx xxxx xxx Frontend

 A modern, privacy-focused decentralized exchange frontend built with React and TypeScript.
-This project implements the zero-cost dark pool DEX architecture using Constellation DAG for private, encrypted trading.
+This project implements the zero-cost xxx xxx xxx architecture using xxxx xxx for private, encrypted trading.

 ## 🏗️ Architecture

-This frontend is designed to work with the zero-cost dark pool DEX architecture that includes:
+This frontend is designed to work with the zero-cost xxx xxx xxx architecture that includes:

 - **Frontend**: React/TypeScript static app (deployable to Vercel/Netlify/IPFS)
-- **Smart Contracts**: Dark Pool DEX on Constellation DAG
+- **Smart Contracts**: xxx xxx xxx on xxx xxx
 - **Privacy Layer**: Commit-Reveal scheme for encrypted orders
 - **Order Storage**: IPFS/Arweave for decentralized order blobs
 - **Zero Cost**: Free hosting and deployment